-When I worked in the field, one of the biggest complaints I got from clients was that security officer report writing were poor in quality.
-Whether they are hourly shift or incident reports, they need to be legible, easily understandable, and usable if necessary as a legal document in court.
+When I worked in the field, one of the biggest complaints I got from clients was that security officer reports were always poor in quality.
+Whether it's for hourly shift employees or guard supervisors, incident reports need to be legible, easily understandable, and usable if necessary as a legal document in court.
 Utilizing a security officer report software can help with reporting, however written communication skills are still needed.

-I don’t consider myself to be an expert on the subject of effective report writing for the security officers.
+I don’t consider myself to be an "expert" on the subject of effective report writing for the security industry.
 I didn’t do all that well myself with grammar in high school, and I’ve only learned a little more in the intervening 36 years.
-However, I do know enough about writing security reports to help keep you, your officers, and your company out of trouble.
+However, I do know how to write security reports to help keep you, your officers, and your company out of trouble.

 Don’t write using verbose or flowery language; this isn’t a college level language class.
 Write your report like you’re telling a friend what happened.
 Be conversational.
 Use as many direct quotes as you can.

 And don’t shy away from using foul language if someone else is using it and it’s necessary for the report.
 Never use asterisk in place of the curse words, i.e. S*** or B******t.

 Finally, be as concise as possible.
 Your customers are busy, that don’t want to spend any more time reading reports than they have to.

 Spell out any abbreviated words in full the first time you us them, with the abbreviation right behind it in parentheses.
 From then on, just use the abbreviation.
 For instance, “Security Officer (S/O) Stevens and Police Officer (P/O) Roberts were joined by S/O Junie.”

 This saves time and space without creating unnecessary confusion for the client.